4d/docs/docs/API/EntitySelectionClass.md

 If a `ranges` property contains a single entity, `start` = `end`.
 Index starts at 0.

-The function returns an an empty collection in the `ranges` property if the original entity selection or the *selectedEntities* entity selection is empty.
+The function returns an empty collection in the `ranges` property if the original entity selection or the *selectedEntities* entity selection is empty.

 #### Example